valentina-b/book-my-wedding-wish/README.md

 6. **Affiliate links or direct purchase on BMWL** - at last, a business-related feature that should help with scaling up the MVP into a profitable product.
 A simple idea would be to implement a list of products with affiliate links behind them and let the owners browse through the presents on the site with the option of submitting presents that are missing.
-A step further would be to integrate with an eccomerce system like [Tipser](https://tipser.co/en/) so the guests can order presents at once directly from BMWL.
+A step further would be to integrate with an ecommerce system like [Tipser](https://tipser.co/en/) so the guests can order presents at once directly from BMWL.

 ### Wireframes